scipy-conference/scipy_proceedings/papers/dmitry_petrov/dmitry_petrov.rst

 ISBI2017].
 Code from two of these projects can be found at [PRNI_code] and [ISBI_code].

-In first one we proposed a combination of geometric network normalization by squared Euclidean distance between zones and topological normalization by the geometric mean of adjacent nodes' weighted degrees.
-Reskit helped us to try needed normalizations and figure out how these normalizations boost network classification.
+In first one we proposed a combination of network normalizations and Reskit helped us to try these normalizations and figure out how these normalizations boost network classification.

-In second work we studied the extent to which brain networks and topological derivative measures are unique to individual changes within human brains.
+In second work we studied the extent to which brain networks and derivative measures are unique to individual changes within human brains.
 To do so, we classify brain networks pairs as either belonging to the same individual or not.
 Here, we used Reskit for pairwise classification task and we reach it with ease through using ``DataTransformer`` with implemented especially for this task functions.

-There is no consensus on how to construct brain networks.
-How variations in pre-processing steps affect network reliability and its ability to distinguish subjects remains opaque.
-In accepted (but not yet published) to MICCAI 2017 conference work, we address this issue by comparing 35 structural connectome-building pipelines.
-Again, we classify network pairs as either belonging to the same individual or not.
-We also compare pariwise classification results to a commonly used parametric test-retest measure, Intraclass Correlation Coefficient (ICC).
+In work accepted to MICCAI 2017 conference, we compared 35 brain network building pipelines for figuring out how pre-processing steps affect network reliability and reproducibility.
+To do so, we classify network pairs as either belonging to the same individual or not.
+Also, we calculate parametric reliabilty measure, Intraclass Correlation Coefficient (ICC).
 Thus, except pairwise classification, we also calculated ICC for each pipeline.
-To solve this two type of tasks we used Reskit caching feature and clean code structure, that allows us to reuse almost the same code with little changes a lot of times.
-Finally, we presented a straight-forward method for evaluating brain connectivity construction pipelines that may be useful in identifying overall trends in brain network usefulness.
+To make these calculations we used Reskit caching feature and clean code structure, that allows us to reuse almost the same code with a little changes a lot of times.
+As a reasult we achived method that's useful in indentifying overall trends in brain network usefulness.

 We believe the library is general enough to be useful in a variety of data science contexts, and we hope that other researchers will find this library